 - Schools with 17 or more eligible pupils receive £16,000 plus £10 per eligible pupil

 - Schools with 16 or fewer eligible pupils receive £1000 per eligible pupil.

 The reports below detail how the funding has and will be spent.
-Furthermore, the reports show the evidence and impact for PE and Sport at Horbury Primary Academy.
+Furthermore, the reports show the evidence and impact as well as the sustainability for PE and Sport at Horbury Primary Academy.

 At Horbury Primary Academy we aim to use the funding for a number of different things;

 - To employ high quality coaches/specialist PE teachers to teach in curriculum time alongside teachers to aid their professional development